TeraProxy/EnrageNotifier/README.md

+##### :heavy_exclamation_mark: Patch Info :heavy_exclamation_mark:
+This module should be working with the latest https://github.com/meishuu/tera-data.
+Please always keep your tera-data up-to-date.

 # EnrageNotifier
 A tera-proxy module that sends you a notice about a boss being enraged and the percentage of its next enrage.